open-contracting/deploy/docs/deploy/redmine.rst

    #.
 Download the latest versions

 #.
 Replace the plugin directories in the ``salt/private/files/redmine/`` directory with the new versions
 #.
-Patch the plugin files with `our customizations<https://github.com/open-contracting/miscellaneous-private-scripts/tree/master/redmine/patches>`__
+Apply `our patches <https://github.com/open-contracting/miscellaneous-private-scripts/tree/master/redmine/patches>`__ to the plugin files
 #. :doc:`Deploy the service<deploy>`

 Changelogs